AbdnBiomechEng/TechForParalysis/README.md

 ## Contributing

-Thanks for your interest in contributing to CMAS open-code!
+Thanks for your interest in contributing to our project!
 There are a few ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines